 One big thing seems not to be considered in all this: The human factor

-I was asking at the end of a Webinar Session with one of the companies that providing „Metaverse“-Solutions „What is the difference between Metaverse and the Second Life phenomenon in your point of view?“ …I received only a short „Tech has improved“ reply.
+I was asking at the end of a Webinar Session with one of the companies that provides „Metaverse“-Solutions „What is the difference between Metaverse and the Second Life phenomenon in your point of view?“ …I received only a short „Tech has improved“ reply.
 No doubt, Tech improved massively within the last 15 years.
 Storage is no dealbreaker anymore, traffic speed as well no dealbreaker, and especially within the last 2 years, digital gets a massive boost.
-We got mobile devices that are way more capable than PCs back in the day.
+We have mobile devices that are way more capable than PCs back in the day.
 A new generation is growing up spending more time online than any other generation before.
-Fortnite, Animal Crossing and so many other (mostly game-related) platforms providing an opportunity to play, have fun and spend money in this kind of digital environment.
-But this generation that is pull in front and is praised as the potential key for this Metaverse revolution is the same that crowds TikTok.
+Fortnite, Animal Crossing and so many other (mostly game-related) platforms provide an opportunity to play, have fun, and spend money in this kind of digital environment.
+But this generation that is pulled in front and is praised as the potential key for this Metaverse revolution is the same that crowds TikTok.
 A platform that compresses information in short bits of information of a max of 3 minutes.
 That is constructed to be a recipient platform that has a minority of content producers and a vast majority of consuming people.
-I have strong doubts that this generation is capable to build such behavior where it gets to the point where it gets interesting for companies to make a profit out of it.
+I have strong doubts that this generation is capable of building such behavior where it gets to the point where it gets interesting for companies to make a profit out of it.

 What I want to point out is: There is always a time for some new sort of platform.
 It will rise, increase its number of members….but then the people get bored and move on.

 Yes, Mark Zuckerberg may put his bet on this kind of Internet 3.0….but in my point of view it´s more a move knowing that his platform may have a steady increase in numbers but competition esp. in the younger generation is getting harder.

 Conclusion: The Metaverse will come (back) big…but it´s not what marketers will expect